Ilanss/ArchiOWeb-gameboard-api/gameboardAPI/README.md

 Visit  [http://localhost:3000](http://localhost:3000/).

-To automatically reload the code and re-generate the API documentation on changes, use npm run dev instead of npm start.
+To automatically reload the code on changes, use npm run dev instead of npm start.

 ## Real-time component

 Websocket is implemented for the real-time component.
 An insight message is generated every time a user create a game.
 The message format is generated, like this :

 ```
-  A new game called : (Gamename) is avaiable.
+  A new game called : (Gamename) is available.

 ```